Austin Apartments That Actually Allow Large Dogs (Verified List)

 This sounds obvious.
 It’s not.
 We talk to renters every week who paid $50–$75 in non-refundable application fees before discovering the property has a 50-lb weight limit or restricts their dog’s breed.
 In Texas, application fees are non-refundable by law (Texas Property Code Β§ 92.351).
 That money is gone.

 Call the leasing office.
 Ask three questions: What’s the weight limit?
 What breeds are restricted?
 Do you restrict mixes of those breeds?
-Get the answers before you spend a dollar. <!– PLACEHOLDER: Link to application process article [5.8] when published –>
+Get the answers before you spend a dollar.
+And if anything about the leasing process feels off, check our guide to apartment leasing red flags before signing.

 Build a Pet Resume